Avian Terms Glossary

 Keel Bone & Keel Score

 Keel Bone: A keel in bird anatomy is an extension of the breastbone which runs axially along the midline of the sternum and extends outward, perpendicular to the plane of the ribs.
 The keel provides an anchor to which a bird's wing muscles attach, thereby providing adequate leverage for flight.
-Not all birds have keels; in particular, some flightless birds lack a keel structure.
-Without a keel a bird will not be able to fly.
-Some flightless birds have a keel, such as the penguin; but in the penguin's case, its wings are too small for its body, so flight would require flapping its wings too fast to be practical.
+Not all birds have keels.
+Some flightless birds have a keel, such as penguins, but their wings are too small for flight.

 Keel Score: The method of feeling the keel bone and how much or little it protrudes to gauge the bird's physical health.